•

 Peer Review Policy

-The Journal of Shock and Hemodynamics (JoSH) adheres to the guidelines and best practices that are published by professional organizations, including Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (PDF) from ICMJE and Principles of Transparency and Best Practice in Scholarly Publishing (joint statement by COPE, DOAJ, WAME, and OASPA).
+JoSH adheres to the guidelines and best practices that are published by professional organizations, including Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (PDF) from ICMJE and Principles of Transparency and Best Practice in Scholarly Publishing (joint statement by COPE, DOAJ, WAME, and OASPA).
 The Peer Review policy adheres to the recommendations outlined in the Council of Science Editors’ White Paper on Publication Ethics.

 All manuscript submissions must be received electronically and are initially reviewed for novelty, compliance, and alignment with the scope of the Journal.
-Submissions that do not adhere to ethical principles or are beyond the scope of the JoSH will be returned without external review.
-All submissions, including invited articles, undergo peer review and acceptance is not guaranteed.
+Submissions that do not adhere to ethical principles or are beyond the scope of JoSH will be returned without external review.
+All submissions, including invited articles, undergo peer review, and acceptance is not guaranteed.

-JoSH uses peer-review for all articles except Houston Shock Symposium Proceeding Papers and any editorials.
+JoSH uses peer review for all articles except Houston Shock Symposium Proceeding Papers and any editorials.
 For these articles, an editorial board member and/or the Editor-in-Chief may provide a review of the document.
 If accepted, the article will be copyedited by the editorial office.
 Such manuscripts are NOT marked as “peer reviewed.”
 However, these manuscripts present opinions and information that are of value.

 For all other submissions, a double-blind review process is utilized.
 The reviewers’ identities are not revealed to the authors.
 To the fullest extent possible, reviewers are blinded to authors’ names, institutions, and countries of origin, to ensure fair and unbiased reviews.
 Each manuscript (after being initially screened by the Journal’s staff) will be sent to at least two independent reviewers.
 The independent reviewers must have expertise that matches the manuscript topic.
 Reviewers’ comments are collected via the website or through a Review Form and sent to the Editor-in-Chief or a member of the editorial board for a final decision.
 An article may be rejected, accepted or revised.
 The decision is relayed to the authors alongside anonymized reviewer comments.
 The final decision on publication lies solely with the Editor-in-Chief.